thv94/FractionFinder/README.md

 # FractionFinder
-CLI program in C to find fraction for given decimal.
+CLI program in ANSI C to find fraction for given decimal.

 # Usage
 ```